ShadyShawkat/CST8257-ASM-Project/README.md

 ## DATABASE SETUP: ##

 I included an SQL file (ASM.SQL) to create the schema and some sample data.
 You can use your preferred SQL editor to take a look, modify, and run it.

-## TODO: ##

-List of things that we still need to do.
-- [ ] Error validation.
-Sitewide.
-- [X] Footer overlaps with the content when browser is resized.
-- [ ] Need to retain values when form is submitted and value is valid.
-- [ ] Update the album modified date whena picture is added.
-- [X] Find out why rendered footer elements are messed up.
-- [ ] Footer needs to stay at bottom.
-Not fixed